We recently came across the use of a possessive apostrophe in a very popular lead capture SaaS site call Icegram.

 Visitors, Visitor’s or Visitors’ ?

-One could make a case on each of the three, if there was no context.
+One could make a case on each of the three if there was no context.

 1. visitors: Visitors is a plural noun used as an adjective.
 Although seldom used in English, it is seen in phrases like “visitors gallery.”
 What kind of gallery?
 A visitors gallery.
+This defines the type of gallery, but not whether it belongs to “visitors”.

 2. visitor’s guide.
 If, as a singular visitor, I have a guide, then it’s a “visitor’s guide.”
 No plural needed because it is a guide for each individual visitor who uses it.
+Thus the apostrophe denotes possession.

-Which is correct?
+So which is correct?
 Context is the only thing that would answer your question.
 Since there is no context, there is no “correct” answer.